-Among the many new features introduced with iOS 11 is the ability to record your iPhone or iPad's screen, surely a welcome addition for gamers who want to share strategies (or boast of their accomplishments) and for iOS tutorial writers, including yours truly.
-While you could always do this using QuickTime on a Mac or with a jailbreak app, the Screen Recording feature makes it a lot less complicated.
+Among the many new features introduced to iOS is the ability to record your iPhone or iPad's screen, surely a welcome addition for gamers who want to share strategies (or boast of their accomplishments) and for iOS tutorial writers, including yours truly.
+While you could always do this using QuickTime on a Mac, the Screen Recording feature makes it a lot less complicated.
 Here's a brief example:

 And here's how to do it:

-- After installing iOS 11, you'll want to add the Screen Recording feature to your Control Panel.
+- Add the Screen Recording feature to your Control Panel.
 Head to Settings -> Control Panel and tap on Customize Controls.

 - Scroll down and find Screen Recording, then tap the + sign next to it to add it to your Control Panel.

 - Bring up your Control Panel by swiping up from the bottom of your screen.
 Activate Screen Recording by tapping on its icon.
 This will start the recording and when you close the Control Panel you will see a status bar at the top of the screen showing that recording is in progress and its current duration.